-DANIEL MCGOWAN: She’s doing well.
+DANIEL McGOWAN: She’s doing well.
 She’s really excellent.
-She’s a great person and she’s handled this really well.
-She’s been running my support campaign from Day One.
-Putting up the website, dealing with all the work that is required.
-The excessive fundraising that we have to deal with for legal costs.
-I have been in contact with a lot of people that have done time in the federal system, I’ve been reading as much as I can, I’m reading everything, obviously on the Bureau Prisons website, which is pretty minimal.
-Um, I’ve been talking to prisoners and trying to figure out where I am going.
+She’s a great person, and she’s handled this really well.
+She’s been running my support campaign from day one, putting up the website, dealing with all the work that is required, the excessive fundraising that we have to deal with for legal costs.
+I have been in contact with a lot of people that have done time in the federal system.
+I’ve been reading as much as I can.
+I’m reading everything, obviously, on the Bureau of Prisons website, which is pretty minimal.
+I’ve been talking to prisoners and trying to figure out where I’m going.
 There’s still just so many question marks.
-I know how long, I don’t know where I am going.
-Um, so I…
+I know how long.
+I don’t know where I’m going.
+So, just a lot of research—

 AMY GOODMAN: You are asking to stay out of jail beyond July 2nd.

-DANIEL MCGOWAN: We will be asking that at some point, yes.
-Um, the judge gave me a self-report day of July 2nd.
-My intention was to finish my classes which end in about a week and a half and wait for the Bureau Prisons to let me know where I am going, and then just go right to that prison.
-But I uh, in April I started a master’s program in Environmental Sociology, at Antioch University.
-Just sort of a self-directed, self-created program, I have my own, I recruit my own instructors, make my own classes and it will end up with me getting a master’s degree in two years.
-And hopefully, I will be able to do that in prison.
+DANIEL McGOWAN: We will be asking that at some point, yes.
+The judge gave me a self-report day of July 2nd.
+My intention was to finish my classes, which end in about a week and a half, and to wait for the Bureau of Prisons to let me know where I’m going, and then just go right to that prison.
+But I, in April, started a program, a master’s program in environmental sociology, at Antioch University, just sort of a self-directed, self-created program.
+I have my own—I recruit my own instructors, make my own classes, and it will end up with me getting a master’s degree in two years.
+And hopefully I will be able to do that in prison.

 AMY GOODMAN: As you reflect on your life right now, what are your thoughts?

-DANIEL MCGOWAN: Ah, it’s really hard, I’m still trying to get the big picture of all this.
-Uh, I definitely have regrets.
+DANIEL McGOWAN: It’s really hard to say.
+I’m still trying to get the big picture of all this.
+I definitely have regrets.
 I have regrets that I, you know, employed arson as a tactic.
-I don’t think morally I’m wrong about what I did, but I do think, strategically and tactically it is unwise decision.
-I wish that I had people in my life at the time to kinda guide me back to a different path.
-But you know, I was very disenchanted and very upset about what I saw.
-I think those feelings are legitimate and I think young kids that have these feelings right now and not so young kids are, um, you know, they’re legitimate thoughts and we have to, basically, we have to come up with ways of dealing with the crisis and stop ignoring it.
-And that was my message to the media that day, after sentencing, was we have to stop pretending this is all about crime and punishment and start dealing with like, real issues, like global climate change.
+I don’t think morally I’m wrong about what I did, but I do think strategically and tactically it was an unwise decision.
+I wish that I had people in my life at the time to kind of guide me back to a different path.
+But, you know, I was very disenchanted and very upset about what I saw.
+I think those feelings are legitimate.
+And I think young kids that have these feelings right now, and not-so-young kids, are—you know, they’re legitimate thoughts, and we have to come up with ways of dealing with this crisis and stop ignoring it.
+And that was my message to the media that day, after sentencing, was we have to stop pretending this is all about crime and punishment, and start dealing with, like, real issues, like global climate change.

-AMY GOODMAN: Your lawyer filed a motion, compelling the government to declose- disclose — whether the National Security Agency had conducted a legal surveillance and monitoring during the investigation.
-Can you take about the surveillance?
+AMY GOODMAN: Your lawyers filed a motion compelling the government to disclose whether the National Security Agency had conducted illegal surveillance and monitoring during the investigation.
+Can you talk about the surveillance?
 And I would also like to put the question to Lauren Regan, in a bigger sense.

-DANIEL MCGOWAN: We were never able to determine whether or not there was any actual surveillance.
-I think, uh, from what we are seeing in the media and what we’re seeing from Gonzalez and Bush’s failed statements about surveillance, I’m assuming there was a lot.
+DANIEL McGOWAN: We were never able to determine whether or not there was any actual surveillance.
+I think, from what we’re seeing in the media and what we’re seeing from Gonzales and Bush’s failed statements about surveillance, I’m assuming there was a lot.
 But the government was really very squeamish about it.
-They fought the, uh, motion, very hard.
+They fought the motion very hard.
 And when we were in plea negotiations, removing that motion was a key part of the plea agreement going forward.
-So we removed, er, we rescinded our motion as a result of that.
+So we removed—or, we rescinded our motion as a result of that.

-LAUREN REGAN: Well, I would agree with Daniel that the motion was probably the tipping point, strangely, for the government to non-cooperation deals.
-Up until that point, they had said you will either go to trial and get life in prison or you will cooperate with the federal government and name names.
-And for the last four defendants that was just an unworkable situation.
+LAUREN REGAN: Well, I would agree with Daniel that the motion was probably the tipping point, strangely, for the government to accept noncooperation deals.
+Up until that point, they had said, "You’ll either go to trial and get life in prison, or you will cooperate with the federal government and name names."
+And for the last four defendants, that was just an unworkable situation.
 And we filed that motion.
-Basically, the judge ordered a person from Washington, DC — it was interesting.
-When the hearing first happened, the US Attorney stood up and tried to say that he personally was not aware of any illegal surveillance and so that should be good enough.
-And the judge said, no, you need to bring somebody from Washington, DC, that is in the Central Intelligence Agency and have them testify under oath that in fact that did not occur.
-And prior to pushing that envelope as far as we possibly could, the government capitulated to the non-cooperation deals, and, uh, like Daniel mentioned, the motion was rescinded based on that.
-It was also filed in the case of Brianna Waters, which is a codefendant, who is being prosecuted for the University of Washington arson, uh, in the state of Washington.
-And interestingly, in those Washington cases no terrorist enhancement is being sought for them.
-But her attorneys also filed a motion seeking NSA disclosures and that’s currently being battled in the Ninth Circuit Court of Appeals.
+Basically, the judge ordered a person from Washington, D.C.—it was interesting.
+When the hearing first happened, the U.S. attorney stood up and tried to say that he personally was not aware of any illegal surveillance, and so that should be good enough.
+And the judge said, "No, you’ll need to bring somebody from Washington, D.C., that is in the Central Intelligence Agency and have them testify under oath that in fact that did not occur."
+And prior to pushing that envelope as far as we possibly could, the government capitulated to the noncooperation deals, and, like Daniel mentioned, the motion was rescinded based on that.
+It was also filed in the case of Briana Waters, which is a co-defendant, who’s being prosecuted for the University of Washington arson in the state of Washington.
+And interestingly, those Washington cases, no terrorist enhancement is being sought for them.
+But her attorneys also filed a motion seeking NSA disclosures, and that’s currently being battled in the Ninth Circuit Court of Appeals here.

-AMY GOODMAN: If people want to get more information on your case and what is happening to you, your time in prison, Daniel, where can they go?
+AMY GOODMAN: If people want to get more information on your case and what’s happening to you, your time in prison, Daniel, where can they go online?